-The enrollee's treating physician, a registered nurse, the director of nursing at a nursing facility, a nurse practitioner, a physician assistant, or a clinical nurse specialist must certify on the Certification of Ambulance Transportation that the transport is medically necessary and describe the medical condition which necessitates ambulance services.
+The enrollee's treating physician, a registered nurse, the director of nursing at a nursing facility, a nurse practitioner, a physician assistant, or a clinical nurse specialist must certify on the Certification of Ambulance Transportation (CAT) that the transport is medically necessary and describe the medical condition which necessitates ambulance services.
+The certifying authority shall complete the date range on the CAT, which shall be no more than 180 days.
+A single CAT should be utilized by the MCO for all of the enrollee's transports within the specified date range.
+The MCO may not require a new CAT from the certifying authority for the same enrollee during this date range.